hadi4172/halal-stock-scanner/README.md

 Currently, we only fully support the US market.
 We appreciate all donations to encourage us to add other markets.
 Our paypal is [here](https://bit.ly/3iehMeY)

-if the extension has been beneficial to you, please make us du'aa.
+if the extension has been beneficial to you, please make for us du'aa.

-To use it with an advanced broker software, like Interactive Brokers' Traders Workstation, we recommend you to install [WindowTop](https://bityl.co/3k15) so that the Halal stock scanner stay on the top of the screen.

 You can also put a shortcut of the extension on your desktop (so you don't have to open a browser window to open a new scanner) by following these steps: